chef/chef-web-docs/content/deprecations_unified_mode.md

 aliases = "/deprecations_unified_mode.html"
 +++

-Starting in Chef 17.0 resources should be converted to use Unified Mode, which eliminates the split between the compile and converge modes in the specific resource where it is declared.
+Starting in Chef Infra 17.0 resources should be converted to use Unified Mode, which eliminates the split between the compile and converge modes in the specific resource where it is declared.

-Unified Mode has been available since Chef 14.14.14, Chef 15.3.14 and Chef 16.0 and all core chef resources in Chef 17.0 have Unified Mode enabled.
+Unified Mode has been available since Chef Infra 14.14.14, Chef Infra 15.3.14 and Chef Infra 16.0 and all core chef resources in Chef Infra 17.0 have Unified Mode enabled.

 Unified Mode is a setting which is local to the resource it is declared inside, and it does not affect calling recipes or resources, and does not affect any sub-resources which are used.

-The default behavior of Chef 17 is that resources do not run in Unified Mode, which is the same behavior as explicitly setting the Unified Mode flag to false.
+The default behavior of Chef Infra 17 is that resources do not run in Unified Mode, which is the same behavior as explicitly setting the Unified Mode flag to false.
 Resources will continue to run the say way, but a message will be emitted warning that those resources should be converted.